The first few years of a tree’s life are extremely important for its health and

 If your tree needs some early support to prevent falling over, keep these tips in mind:

 - Add two or three stakes at most.
-Loosely tie the support rope around the tree and stakes.
-The ropes should only support the tree upright when strong winds are present.
+Firmly tie the support rope around the tree and stakes.
+The tree should be able to wobble slightly in the wind, which will encourage supporting root growth.

 - Do not keep the stakes and ropes on your tree for more than 1 year.
 If left on indefinitely, the tree will learn to rely on these stakes for support, and will likely fall when the stakes are removed.